-Soul Forte: A Journal for Spiritual Writing is delighted to present Issue 7, featuring the writing of E. C. Traganas, Mara Inglezakis Owens, Pramod Lad, Diana Raab, Cheryl Atim Alexander, Megan Coder
+Soul Forte: A Journal for Spiritual Writing is delighted to present Issue 7, featuring writing by E. C. Traganas, Mara Inglezakis Owens, Pramod Lad, Diana Raab, Cheryl Atim Alexander, Megan Coder, Madeline Soglin, and Jeffrey Gianelli.
+May you find sustenance, inspiration, belonging, and renewal in these works.

 Flaming Katy